Lenin838/Lenin838/README.md

 ### ⭐ Thanks for visiting my profile!

-If you like my work, consider giving a ⭐ to my repositories.
+If you like my work, consider starring my repositories.

 </div>